pablotron/jqueries/README.md

 at the same time.
 Each version of [jQuery][] on the generated page handles the color cycling for it's row of the table.

-You can see the output at the following URL:
+You can see the result here:

 [https://pablotron.github.io/jqueries/][site]